PeterMensah2611/metaProjects/ethProofintermediate/kbcoin/README.md

 # Kbcoin Solidity Token Contract

-This is an erc20 Solidity smart contract for managing a token called Kcoin (KC).
+This is an erc20 Solidity smart contract for managing a token called Kbcoin (KC).

 ## Features

-- Create and manage a token with a name (Kcoin), abbreviation (KC), and a total supply.
+- Create and manage a token with a name (Kbcoin), abbreviation (KC), and a total supply.
 - Mint new tokens and distribute them to specific addresses.
 - only owner can mint
 - Burn existing tokens from specific addresses, with balance checks to prevent excessive burning.